A Trip Back in Time at the McLean Mill National Historic Site, Port Alberni, BC.

 The focal point of the site is the steam driven sawmill powered by a Wheland Machine Works steam engine built in 1890.
 Logs are hauled from the millpond, sawn into timbers, planed and trimmed, all largely driven by this steam engine.
 The finished timber was sorted, and dried in the teacherage yard, the lumber dipped in a chemical bath to prevent mold, and was shipped from the mill by truck or by rail.

 In fact, the old railway lines to the mill are still in place and you can take a ride on a train pulled by a completely restored 1929 Baldwin ex-logging steam locomotive which leaves from the 1912 CPR Train Station in downtown Port Alberni.
+See our post Alberni Pacific Steam Train.
 The 35 minute ride to the McLean Mill National Historic Site winds through the City of Port Alberni and the surrounding forests.
-For more information on schedules and ticket purchase, click this link: Train Schedule & Tickets
+For more information on schedules and ticket purchase, click this link: Train Schedule & Tickets.

 For more information on the McLean Mill National Historic Site click this link: The McLean Mill